Six Sonatas for Violin and Harpsichord, BWV 1014–1019: I. Largo

+II.
+Allegro

 The second movement of BWV 1017 in common time is a "concerto allegro" according to Eppstein's classification.
 109 bars long, Butt (2015) has described it as "a mammoth compendium of musical ideas all somehow integrated into one of the most intensive fugal movements Bach ever wrote."
 The movement is built on a ritornello which contains both a fugue subject and a countersubject.
 New material is also introduced in a brief two bar interlude a third of the way through the movement.
 The ritornello, or parts of it, recurs ten times in the movement, which it also concludes.
 The fugue subject is heard in C minor and G minor, and their relative major keys, E♭ major and B♭ major; further complexity is added by reprises starting in the middle of a bar.
 Musical material from the ritornello and interlude is developed extensively in the many intervening episodes.

 In the opening ritornello of 15 1/2 bars (see above) the fugue subject is first heard in the harpsichord, then the violin and finally in the bass line, when it is accompanied for two bars by the first statement of the countersubject—a rising sequence of repeated notes and trills—in the harpsichord.
 This is followed by the first episode of 10 1/2 bars in which motifs from the ritornello are developed between the upper parts in imitative responses and in parallel: rhythmic figures from the fugue subject are played in counterpoint to semiquaver passagework; and elsewhere the upper parts respond to each with trills.
 The ritornello then returns for seven bars with the fugue subject in the harpsichord.
 After the cadence, a pivotal two bar interlude introduces new motifs in all the parts: